Thinking you have to have a high opinion of yourself in every life area is an impossible standard.

 Moving forward, instead of holding up an index finger to tell the world we’re a number one, let’s hold one hand in the shape of a circle and proudly declare that we are a zero: free, open, empty, and inherently worthy with or without the perception of awesomeness in the eyes of the world.
 Like, Look, ma!
 I’m a zero!
 I’m choosing to need nothing, expect nothing, and even be nothing.
 And so I am open to everything.
 How liberating is that?

-If you liked this post, you’ll love my new book, The Self-Love Superpower: The Magical Art of Approving of Yourself (No Matter What).
-You can pre-order it now.
+If you liked this post, you’ll love my book, The Self-Love Superpower: The Magical Art of Approving of Yourself (No Matter What).

 Did this post inspire you?
 Please share your thoughts in the comments below.